-Four Thousand Weeks explores the philosophy behind time management as we know it and takes on the idea that we shouldn’t try to optimize our schedules, but rather leave room for unstructured time and leisure activities.
+Four Thousand Weeks suggests we shouldn’t optimize our schedules but rather leave room for unstructured time and leisure activities.
 By learning how to enjoy the little things, find pleasure in hobbies, and reconnect with our dear ones, we can improve the quality of our lives significantly.
 Reading this book will have you rethink your time management and the lack of free time in your life, making you take action to change your situation for the better.

 Who would I recommend the Four Thousand Weeks summary to?